devnetgomez/WP-AJAX-Comments-Template/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This Wordpress plugin overrides the default template comments, through filters allowing you to add comment validation size(max and min) and define the style of the comment form and comments listing.
-Uses PHP, AJAX and jQuery.
+This Wordpress plugin overrides the default template comments, allowing you to add comment validation size(max and min) using AJAX and jQuery.

 == Description ==